jj0003/ToDoMate/README.md

 ## Acknowledgments

 - Thanks to everyone who has contributed to the success and improvement of ToDoMate.
-Your feedback and contributions have been invaluable.
 - Special thanks to the Firebase team for providing a robust platform for backend services.
 - Kudos to the React Native community for the continuous support and resources.